 The application process is fairly straightforward, you can sign up online and there is no credit check necessary to apply.

-You can open the account with as low as $200, however if you provide a security deposit of $3,000 you can get the maximum credit limit, which isn’t as high as some of the other cards listed here but it’s still pretty high.
+You can open the account with as low as $200, however if you provide a security deposit of $3,000 you can get the maximum credit limit, which is pretty high.